 Top 3 Ways to Cook Moist Venison Backstraps

 Do you always end up with dry venison backstraps?
 Chances are you’re using the wrong cooking method!
 Here are the top 3 ways to cook venison backstraps so they are moist every time.
-Plus, a nice venison marinade recipe using balsamic vinegar.
+Plus, my favorite venison marinade recipe using balsamic vinegar.

 When I was a newbie wild game chef, I always overcooked my venison because I was using the wrong cooking method and treating it like beef.
 This article will help you avoid the same fate with three delicious venison backstrap recipes.